Labyrinthitis

 Description

-• Inflammatory disorder of the inner ear
+• Inflammation of the membranous labyrinth of the inner ear

 • Benign, self-limited

-• Unilateral vestibular dysfunction
+• Unilateral vestibular dysfunction with nystagmus

-• Peak onset 30–60 yr old
+• Peak onset 30–60 yr old; 2× more in females

 • Symptoms predominantly with head movement but can persist at rest